 It is highly recommended that you brush your teeth at least 2 times per day to maintain a healthy mouth.
 However, all those disposable plastic toothbrushes usually end up in landfills.
 While there are some pretty wacky alternatives (like toothbrushes with boar’s hair for bristles or this chewing stick), there are plenty of easy switches you can make to save the planet!

 - Preserve toothbrushes are brushes with handles made out of recycled yogurt cups.
 The brushes come in different colors and levels of stiffness, so there is bound to be something for everyone’s preferences.
 You can find these toothbrushes online, or while you’re picking up groceries at Trader Joe’s!
 The best part?
 They only cost about $3 each!
 You can recycle your preserve toothbrush once you’re ready for the next one, or you can send them back to Preserve for recycling.
 For every 6 toothbrushes you send back to them, you’ll get a $6 coupon!
 If you’re stopping by New Generation Dentistry for a checkup, you can drop by the Trader Joe’s down Santa Margarita Parkway.
 There are tons of Trader Joe’s in Mission Viejo, so you’ll have plenty of opportunities to recycle these brushes when you’re done with them.

 - Another option to consider is a bamboo-handled toothbrush.
 This one is available for one-time purchase or through a subscription.
 The whole product, including all of the shipping material, is biodegradable!
 There are plenty of bamboo-handled options out there, so shop around for one with the colors and stiffness you want!

 - You can also forgo the disposable toothbrush handle altogether and opt for a more long-term toothbrush with replaceable heads.
 Though this option requires more money upfront, the brush handles last much longer and you may actually save money in the long run!
 You can also choose to purchase a subscription service, so you get a new brush head shipped directly to your door when it’s time to replace your old one.
 This one is also made from recycled paper and wood, and comes in a travel size version!
-Electric toothbrushes cost a little more, but can last even longer and often provide a deeper cleaning.
+Electric toothbrushes cost a little more but can last even longer and often provide a deeper cleaning.

 Be cautious about biodegradable bristles, as some options can be too abrasive on our enamel.
 If you are considering a less conventional bristle material, consult with your dentist to make sure your teeth will still benefit from your eco-friendly choice.